fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Set-AzureStorageAccount.md

 ```

 ## DESCRIPTION
-The **Set-AzureStorageAccount** cmdlet updates the properties of an azure_2 storage account in the current subscription.
+The **Set-AzureStorageAccount** cmdlet updates the properties of an Azure storage account in the current subscription.
 Properties that can be set are: **Label**, **Description**, **Type** and **GeoReplicationEnabled**.

 ## EXAMPLES